rackerlabs/docs-developer-blog/_posts/2018-06-15-hadoop-eco-basics-2.md

 Part 1 of this series introduced Apache Pig&trade; as a query tool.
 Written in Pig Latin, Pig is translated into executable MapReduce jobs.
-It offers several advantages that you can learn more about in the previous article.
+It offers several advantages that you can learn more about in Part 1.

 Even so, some developers still prefer SQL.
 If you'd rather go with what you know, you can use SQL with Hadoop instead.